OpenLiberty/docs-playbook/README.md

 3. Click the **Create a Pull Request** button.
 Give the PR a descriptiive title.
 4. Get the resulting PR reviewed and merged.

-### Updating the Open Liberty API and SPI documentation

- The Open Liberty API and SPI documentation is updated with each 4-week release of the runtime.
-The navigation for the API and SPI sections of the docs is updated along with the generated docs, as described in the previous section.
-However, you must manually add the Javadoc API and SPI files to the staging branch of the docs-javadoc repository so that when the navigation builds on the staging site, the files are available for review and verification.
-For more information, see [Open Liberty Javadoc](https://github.com/OpenLiberty/docs-javadoc/).

 ## Publishing the docs and preparing for the next release